rafaelh/update-kali/README.md

 ## Updating Go modules
 The Go modules you install will most likely keep on getting worked on, but you'll only get the benefit of those once you update and recompile the associated repository.
 This takes a long time, so I've added a separate command `update-go-modules` that iterates through updating them.

+**Note:** The script will change the ownership of your tools directory, which is `/opt` by default, to your user so that you aren't building with sudo privileges.
+Change the tools directory if you don't want that to happen.

 ## Scripts
 Lastly, this script will run each of the `.sh` or `.py` files in the `scripts` directory.
 If you add a script to this directory, make sure they can be run multiple times without causing a problem.
 You can use the following script that installs Google Chrome as a template: